akowalz/compiler322/README.md

 #### L3 -> L2

-Transformation from x86 operations to high-level operations
+Transformation from higher-level functions to x86 instructions (use basic operators, etc)

 #### L2 -> L1